-We are pleased to share the output of this working group in this Statement for public consultation.
-While general comments are welcomed, feedback on the following areas is specifically sought to inform the Working Group:
+We shared the output of Phase 1 of this working group in this first Statement for public consultation, requesting feedback on the following areas:

 - Do you agree that the introduction of the Paris Agreement and global net zero goals changes the role of the voluntary carbon market (VCM)?

 - Does the description of ‘financing beyond’ boundaries to accelerate the transition to net zero emissions as opposed to going beyond compliance adequately deal with this shift?